HeiningaVE/HeiningaVE.github.io/_posts/2017-12-04-PhD-Thesis.md

 ---
 layout: post
-title: PhD Thesis
+title: Procrastinating?
+Why not read my PhD thesis on anhedonia!
+8)
 subtitle: The happy, the sad, and the anhedonic
-bigimg: /img/Logo_thesis.png
+img: /img/Logo_thesis.png
 ---
+## The happy, the sad, and the anhedonic
+# Towards understanding altered reward function from a micro-level perspective

 Anhedonia, the loss of pleasure, is highly prevalent in both clinical and non-clinical populations but far from fully understood.
 Anhedonia was recently reconceptualized